 BENTON HARBOR, MICHIGAN -- My husband and I purchased a custom home in November of 2010.
-We wanted high end appliances in our new kitchen and have about $25K in Kitchen Aid products in our Kitchen.
-The largest expense was our Built- In refrigerator, model number KSSC42QVS.
+We wanted high end appliances in our new kitchen and have about $25K in Kitchen Aid products in our kitchen.
+The largest expense was our Built-in refrigerator, model number KSSC42QVS.
 We paid $8000.00 for this supposed "High End" refrigerator and 2 and a half years later it sits completely dead in my kitchen.

 The board comes in, the repairman puts it in and within an hour after him leaving the whole fridge just shuts off.
 The rebuilt board is bad.
 The repairman is back with a new board.
 The fridge works fine for 3 days and then on June 27th the same problem is back.
 I let it run for a couple of days and by the 29th now the freezer isn't holding temp either.
 Both fridge and freezer are at 60 degrees.
 I called the repairman again and he tells me that Whirlpool is saying that they are out of ideas.
 My 2 year old $8000.00 refrigerator has some electrical problem and it cannot be repaired, I will have to buy a new one.
 Are you kidding me?

 If I would have known what terrible quality Kitchen Aid is, I would have spent another $1000.00 back in 2010 and bought a Sub Zero.
 Please do not be fooled into thinking that Kitchen Aid is "High End and High Quality"!
-I have sent letters to the CEO and President of North American Operations, sent emails and a letter to Kitchen Aid Customer Service, corresponded with a girl named Laura in their social media group who only reached out to me after I rated this fridge a 1 star on their website.
+I have sent letters to the CEO and President of North American Operations, sent emails and a letter to Kitchen Aid Customer Service.
+Corresponded with a girl named ** in their social media group who only reached out to me after I rated this fridge a 1 star on their website.

 I had tried to write a review the day before and it was rejected.
 Apparently if you tell the truth and say their products are of poor quality and their customer service is non-existent they won't publish your review!
-I also got a lip service phone call from a Lady named Yvette M***.
-She left me a message when I wasnât home.
+I also got a lip service phone call from a lady named **.
+She left me a message when I wasn't home.
 I have returned her call 5 times with no response.

+The following is a record of correspondence with KitchenAid.
+If you don't have time to read it, just skim through.
 I am writing to you after unsuccessfully dealing with various levels of your organization.
 I read with interest your comments on customer service in an article in “Inside 1to1.”
 I hope your general success is better than what I have experienced.